diogro/expressionVariance-manuscript/main.md

 # Methods

-## Code availability

-All code for reproducing all analysis and figures is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var).

 ## Data sources

 We selected 60 RNA-seq studies with large sample sizes from public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
 We only used studies for which raw read count data was available, and for which we could parse the metadata for batch effects.